schalkventer/faker-extra/README.md

 ## Why Faker Enhanced?

-- You want to mock a random value, but have it more/less likely to be a specific value.
+- You want to mock a random value from a list, but you want some values to be returned more fequently than others.
 - You want to create arrays/objects of randomized lengths.

 For example you might want to extend faker to mock something like the following: